jcampbellGoPuff/main-repo/desktop-tools/README.md

 all.js: No such file or directory
 ```

-If `test/test all.js` contained `iterate` as well as `forEach`, it would not be included in the results.
+`srcfind` provides a driver for `egrep` and `find` that will require you to enter only the strings you are looking for, without any complications from the above issues.

 ---

 ### srcfind hides the complexity & avoids the issues

-`srcfind` provides a driver for `egrep` and `find` that will require you to enter only the strings you are seeking, as well as rid you of the issues noted above.
+Now let's try the above search with `srcfind`

 ```
 srcfind forEach iterate

-# outputs same as above, with no errors on "test/test all.js"
-./src/array-utils.js
-./app/search.js
 ```

-In the above case, `srcfind` will run the equivalent of:
+In the above, `srcfind` will run the equivalent of:

 ```
 git ls-files -z \